-Regional loading of funding levels will be applied in relation to consumers living in outer metropolitan areas outer regional, remote and very remote Australia.
+Regional loading of funding levels will be applied in relation to consumers living in outer regional, remote and very remote Australia.
 This is in recognition of the higher costs of delivering services in these areas and is intended to improve service availability for people with severe mental illness in those communities.
-There is no specific activities applied to this loading but rather a general resource functionality to support access enabler matters.
+There are no specific activities applied to this loading but rather a general resource functionality to support access enabler matters.